LawsOfForm/Automated_Electrode_Coordinate_Extraction/SOP.md

    [/media/Data03/Thesis/Dabelstein/derivatives/automated_electrode_extraction](/media/Data03/Thesis/Dabelstein/derivatives/automated_electrode_extraction)
    or
    [/media/Data03/Thesis/Hering/derivatives/automated_electrode_extraction](/media/Data03/Thesis/Hering/derivatives/automated_electrode_extraction))
-   </br></br> According to the subject info you provided to the matlab script
+   </br></br> According to the subject info you provided the Matlab script
    directories are created with the subject-id, session, and run.
 The bottom directory should be populated with the files shown below in the file tree (i.e., 30 mricoords files, finalmask.nii.gz, handextracted_electrode_pos.csv,